stylianosrigas/web-crawler/README.md

 Several parameters can be specified, while running the Web Crawler app.

 * **--file** This parameter is not required to run the Web Crawler, but when specified with a file name the results will be exported in this file.
-* **-url** This parameter is required to run the Web Crawler.
+* **--url** This parameter is required to run the Web Crawler.
 It is used to specify the url that should be crawled.
 * **--depth** This parameter is not required to run the Web Crawler but a default value will be applied in any case.
 It is used to specify the depth of crawling.
 * **--tasks** This parameter is not required to run the Web Crawler but a default value of 120 tasks will be applied in any case.
 It is used to specify the number of tasks to run asynchronously.
 * **--output** This parameter is not required to run the Web Crawler, but when specified as True the results will be exported in the terminal window.